pounds of food donated to Feeding America since 2000

 As part of our ongoing commitment to honor veterans and those who made the ultimate sacrifice for our country, Perdue truck drivers participated in the Wreaths Across America mission to deliver remembrance wreaths to the nation’s veterans cemeteries.
 Our drivers, many of them veterans, have for the past 14 years delivered more than 230,000 wreaths to cemeteries from New York to Florida.

 The Franklin P. and Arthur W. Perdue Foundation is the charitable-giving arm of Perdue Farms.
 Through grants, we strive to support organizations and programs that benefit the communities where our associates live and work.
 We work to strengthen our communities by focusing our efforts on education, agriculture, the environment, health and social services, public safety, and fighting hunger and poverty.
-We also support events that celebrate the heritages and cultures of our communities.

 In 2020, the Perdue Foundation awarded $1.5 million to 69 nonprofit organizations.
 Some of those included: